Spritetm/hadbadge2019_fpgasoc/soc/audio/audio_registers.md

 Offsets:

-0. Note and duration.
-Low 8 bits are MIDI note 0-127 (yes, it's a 7 bit number).
-Bit 8 is gate -- useful.
+0. Pitch accumulator and duration.
+Low 16 bits are the pitch.
 High 16 bits are the duration in clocks.
+(Do I need to squish a gate in here?)

 1. Attack and release.
 Both in range 0-255.
 (8 bits each, oh the waste of address space!)
 Figure out what's relevant for drums here.
+Still have  16 bits free?

 2. Detune and filter cutoff.
 Misc voice parameters?
 (TBD, if space allows.
 Might use detune to control pulse width of the pulse...)
 Ditto on drums.

 3. TBD, reserved, not for production use, dragons.

+(Better too much space for parameters than too little?
+The cost is two extra wires.)

 ## Config